UltimateTimmeh/dotfiles/README.md

 - gitk: Graphical visualizer for Git repositories.
 Installed with the package manager (git gitk). **Note:** Also installs Git, if for some reason this is not yet installed.
+- PulseAudio: Better sound input/output/volume control.
+Installed with the package manager (pulseaudio pavucontrol).
 - PCManFM: Better file manager than Thunar.
 Installed with the package manager (pcmanfm). **Note:** Bind this package to 'Ctrl+Alt+F' for easy access.
 - Emacs 24: For when a proper terminal text editor is needed.
 Installed with the package manager (emacs24).
 - Sublime Text 3: For all the main programming and text editing tasks.
-  Installed from the .deb file downloaded from Sublime Text's official website.
+  Installed from the official .deb file downloaded from Sublime Text's website.
   **Note:** Packages are not yet automatically installed, but the 'User' config directory in the dotfiles repository contains a list. **Note:** Bind this package to 'Ctrl+Alt+S' for easy access.
-- PulseAudio: Better sound input/output/volume control.
-Installed with the package manager (pulseaudio pavucontrol).
+- Google Chrome: My preferred web browser.
+Installed from the official .deb file downloaded from Google's website.
 - Thunderbird: Mail client.
 Installed with the package manager (thunderbird lightning calendar-google-provider).
 - LibreOffice: The poor man's Office suite.
 Installed with the package